LeeMorinUCF/Credit_COVID19_Canada/README.md

   panel (a) of Figure 1: Consumers' Outstanding Balances, 2017-2020 for credit-card accounts on the nation-wide sample.

-1. Run the script tu_he_agg.slurm,
+1. Run the script tu_heloc_agg.slurm,
-  which runs the script tu_agg_he.py and generates the dataset tu_HE_time.csv.
+  which runs the script tu_agg_heloc.py and generates the dataset tu_HE_time.csv.
   This dataset provides the input for panel (b) of Figure 1: Consumers' Outstanding Balances, 2017-2020